Skip to the main content.

 With regulators being encouraged to interpret and apply these principles, OFSTED have published their strategic approach to AI regulation, referring to multiple use cases and concluding that their inspection frameworks and regulations already enable them to assess AI’s impact on learners.
 Whilst it may seem that additional requirements for schools are not being introduced, OFSTED will be looking at the schools use of AI through the lens of these principles and frameworks, checking that schools have evaluated and mitigated the risk of deploying AI specifically.

-There has also been some suggestion of more prescriptive regulation on AI in the UK, and the Information Commissioner has been clear that there is a focus on the regulation of AI describing it as one of the biggest transformations his office has ever seen, potentially meaning further compliance requirements and string enforcement are on the way.
+There has also been some suggestion of more prescriptive regulation on AI in the UK, and the Information Commissioner has been clear that there is a focus on the regulation of AI describing it as one of the biggest transformations his office has ever seen, potentially meaning further compliance requirements and strong enforcement are on the way.

 Whilst the EU is the front-runner in legislating for AI, and the current approach of the UK provides an interesting contrast, various countries are taking different approaches to the regulation of AI.